robinsones/robinsones.github.io/_posts/2018-8-3-AB-Testing-Resources.md

 - [Online Experimentation at Microsoft](http://ai.stanford.edu/~ronnyk/ExPThinkWeek2009Public.pdf): an accessible overview of how Microsoft started A/B Testing, tackling the issues of how most experiments fail, how they spread awareness, and lessons learned.
 - [Controlled Experiments on the Web: Survey and Practical Guide](https://ai.stanford.edu/~ronnyk/2009controlledExperimentsOnTheWebSurvey.pdf): an essential guide to best practices, some of which are covered in my rules above.
 - [Seven Rules of Thumb for Web Site Experiments](https://www.exp-platform.com/Documents/2014%20experimentersRulesOfThumb.pdf): while the details can be complicated, the seven rules are clear: it's easy to increase clicks on a feature but not for the whole page, be critical of your "too good to be true" results,

+### Next Time

+I've been working at DataCamp for about four months now.
+One of the main reasons they hired me was to build out their experimentation system.
+It's a whole different set of challenges and mindset.
+I'll be giving a talk on it in October at the [Noreast'R conference](http://noreastrconf.com/) about building an A/B Testing system.